Will eclipse damage sensor in mirrorless camera

 Limit exposure time to the sun Permanent sensor damage

-See also How to carry mirrorless camera with you
+See also How to increase battery life on mirrorless cameras

 Overall, it is crucial to take the necessary precautions when photographing a solar eclipse to prevent damage to the camera’s sensor and ensure the longevity of your equipment.